 Fernald (Ref.#6) reports that in the early 19th Century in the eastern states it was used as a potherb, salad and breadstuff with the leaves gathered in late winter or early spring before they became tough.
 In Philadelphia in the 1820s it was brought to market in large quantities in the early season.
 When boiled it approached cabbage in taste, but softer and milder.

 Medicinal use: Shepherd's Purse has a long history in folk medicine and modern herbal medicine.
-The entire plant is used - dried and given in infusions and fluid extracts.
-A dried infusion will yield a tea which is considered superb for stopping hemorrhages of all kinds.
+The entire plant is used - dried and then used in infusions and fluid extracts.
+A dried leaves will yield a tea which is considered superb for stopping hemorrhages of all kinds.
 Mrs. Grieve provides many details (Ref. #7).

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.